spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 This part proved to be tricky.

 As it turned out, the 'results' variable returned by the YOLO model was somewhat complicated.
-I am not sure what I was expecting, but a property named 'predicted_classes' and 'bounding_boxes' would have been nice.
+I am not sure what I was expecting, but properties named 'predicted_classes' and 'bounding_boxes' would have been nice.
 Alas, that was not the case.
 Here is a picture of the 'results' variable paused in the VS Code debugger.

 ![results from yolov5](https://user-images.githubusercontent.com/102377660/190527055-7b0a7b3e-fc86-41a4-b28e-a4ccc29ba9c8.JPG)

 Having never used this model before, I didn't really know what I was looking at or how to get the information I wanted.
-I immediately saw the 'names' property but since there were no bicycles or trucks in this image I assume that is the dictionary of all the object the model is capable of detecting and not the names of the objects in this particular image.
+I immediately saw the 'names' property but since there were no bicycles or trucks in this image I assume that is the dictionary of all the objects the model is capable of detecting and not the names of the objects in this particular image.
 There were some values labeled 's' and 't' and a few tensors labeled with a bunch of X's and Y's.

 So what to do?
 Well, I had just used the results.print() and results.show() methods to display the image with the bounding boxes and labels.
 So those methods must be accessing the information I needed.
 If I could take a look at the code behind those functions I could use the same steps to access the data for my own nefarious purposes.
-So I hopped off to github to checked the source code for those methods.
+So I hopped off to github to check the source code for those methods.

 To be honest, it took longer than I had hoped.
 But eventually I found something useful.
 In the "utils" folder I found some of the code I was looking for, take a look.